nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_4/readme.md

             <ul>
             <li>Work may be shared with critical errors that may have been caught in peer review.</li>
             <li>In some fields, there is a perception of lessened reliability or quality of research published as a peer print.</li>
+            <li>Some journals do not allow or accept articles if they have been submitted to a preprint server.</li>
             </ul>
         </td>
     </tr>